emnopal/SimpeRegression/README.md

-# SimpeRegression
+# SimpleRegression
-Simple Regression (Both Linear and Polynomial Regression) from scratch and only using NumPy
+Simple Regression (Both Linear and Polynomial Regression) from scratch and only by using NumPy and without other library <br>

+## Feature
+Feature in this SimpleRegression is:
+  1. Only using NumPy (because of it's performance, and Python performance is poor)
+  2. Has prediction, score and regression score